-- Unusual wear
+- Unusual wear.

-- Poor handling
+- Poor handling.

-- Rough ride
+- Rough ride.

-- Needless damage from road hazards
+- Needless damage from road hazards.

-A vehicle specific Tire and Loading Information label is attached to your vehicle.
-This label shows your vehicle's original equipment tires and the correct inflation pressures for your tires when they are cold.
-The recommended cold tire inflation pressure, shown on the label, is the minimum amount of air pressure needed to support your vehicle's maximum load carrying capacity.
+A vehicle-specific Tire and Loading Information label is attached to the vehicle.
+This label shows the vehicle's original equipment tires and the correct inflation pressures for the tires when they are cold.
+The recommended cold tire inflation pressure, shown on the label, is the minimum amount of air pressure needed to support the vehicle's maximum load carrying capacity.

-For additional information regarding how much weight your vehicle can carry, and an example of the Tire and Loading Information label, see Vehicle Load Limits on page 8-12.
-How you load your vehicle affects vehicle handling and ride comfort.
-Never load your vehicle with more weight than it was designed to carry.
+For additional information regarding how much weight the vehicle can carry, and an example of the Tire and Loading Information label, see Vehicle Load Limits on page 9-13.
+How you load the vehicle affects vehicle handling and ride comfort.
+Never load the vehicle with more weight than it was designed to carry.